mongodb/docs/source/administration/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 :term:`Replica set` configuration is very straightforward, and only
-requires that the :mongodb:setting:`replSet` have a value that is consistent
+requires that the :setting:`replSet` have a value that is consistent
 among all members of the staff.
 Consider the following:

 .. code-block:: cfg